On This Page

 - Students minoring in cinema studies are required to complete a total of five courses with a grade of C- or better.
 Courses taken Credit/D/Fail do not count toward the minor.

 - Students may count one class for more than one requirement, such as a 3000-level course with a theory component.
-Students may also take both CINE 2201 and CINE 2202 for credit toward the minor.
+Students may also take both CINE 2201 History of Film 1895 to 1935 and CINE 2202 Film History 1935 to 1975 for credit toward the minor.
 All students successfully completing the minor will still complete five classes.

-- No more than one independent study may count toward the minor.
+- No more than one independent study, at the intermediate or advanced level, may count toward the minor.